erikpukinskis/direct-monetization-static/_proposal/03_parties.markdown

 ---

 Because the 402-Receipts system is mostly passive from the perspective of the human user, we mostly speak in terms of the Client (the web-browser).
-The Host is _not_ just "the website".
 The Host is the computer (the server) which provides the web pages to the Client.
+The Host is _not exactly just_ "the website", although this is an OK layperson's appoximation.
 The Notary is a third party, analogous to a traditoinal monetization platform but fundementally less powerful.
 The Notary sells Receitps to Clients; the Receipts are used to access websites.

 ## The Client
 {% include glossary_item s=site.data.glossary.client %}

 Existing web browsers don't have the behavior defined in this standard, so the user will need to install a browser plugin.

-Javascript included on pages served may also be viable, and are strongly desireabl as they may be easier for some users to use.
-We need a clear idea of how that can work, and how it can support the same privacy and trustworthiness guarantees, before we can promise that it will be an option.
+Javascript included on pages served may be able to act as the Client; this would be good because it would be easier for some users.
+We need a clear idea of _how_ that can work, and how it can support the same privacy and trustworthiness guarantees,

-A human user should be able to share receipts with them-self across devices.
-To do this effectively and securely with the signature scheme we intend will require a secure, encrypted, resiliant storage location for the user that's shared accross devices.
-We reffer to this as **the Wallet**.
-This could be left as an implementation detail, but if a javascript-only Client is possible then this standard will need to specify how it should communicate with a Wallet.
+before we can promise that it will be an option.

+{% include glossary_item s=site.data.glossary.wallet %}

+It's desireable to include the communication between the Wallet and the Client in this standard, firstly because independently created Clients (for example a Firefox plugin and an Android app) should be able to use a common Wallet, and secondly becuase a safe standard for Wallet communication will be critical to an in-page javascript Client implementation.

 ## The Host
 {% include glossary_item s=site.data.glossary.host %}